 For first-time homebuyers trying to keep up, there are programs available to make homeownership more affordable, including ones that come with a lower mortgage rate, looser lending requirements, down payment assistance and a tax break.
 These programs are overseen by the Alabama Housing Finance Authority.

 AHFA Step Up

-First-time homebuyers can take advantage of the Alabama Housing Finance Authority’s (AHFA) Step Up program to obtain an affordable fixed-rate mortgage.
-Through the program, eligible homebuyers (first-time or repeat buyers) can get a 30-year conventional (HFA Advantage) or FHA loan at a competitive rate, along with down payment assistance.
+First-time homebuyers can take advantage of the Alabama Housing Finance Authority’s (AHFA) Step Up program to obtain a fixed-rate mortgage.
+Through the program, eligible homebuyers (first-time or repeat buyers) can get a 30-year conventional (HFA Advantage), FHA loan or VA loan at a competitive rate, along with down payment assistance.
 The requirements to participate in the program include:

 - Property must be in Alabama

-- Credit score must be 640 or higher
+- Credit score must be 640 or higher, depending on loan type

-- Debt-to-income ratio must be 45 percent or lower
+- Debt-to-income (DTI) ratio must be 45 percent or lower

 - Must complete a homeownership education course